 All visitors to Parramatta’s aquatic and leisure centre will have equal access.
 Accessible features have been incorporated in the facility’s design.
 These include:

 - universally accessible change facilities for people of all ages and abilities;

 - accessible lift and ramps to all indoor and outdoor areas;

-- ramps in 50m and 25m pools, and a beach-like, zero-depth entry in the water play zone.
+- ramps in 50m and 25m pools, and zero-depth entry in the splash play zone.

 Council wants everyone to be able to enjoy its new community facility so accessibility is at the forefront of planning and design.

-Who will build the aquatic and leisure centre?
+Who is building the aquatic and leisure centre?